fortyoneplustwo/timestamp/README.md

 ## Features
 - Click on a timestamp `t` to play the recorded audio at `time = t`.
-- Save notes in a text file.
+- Save notes to a text file.

 ## UI choices and implementation
 As an alternative to building my own text editor I decided to experiment with an html list element.
 The page is implemented as a content-editable unordered list.
 Each list item is a Vue component that holds a button, a margin and some text content.